-Daily Work: Daily work consists of any work students do for this course that is not a discussion board post, grammar quiz, or a final draft of an essay.
-All daily work must be created with an approved word processing software (such as MS Word) and should be typed in 12 pt.
-Times New Roman black font, double-spaced, have 1-inch margins on all sides, and include the student's name, course number, and date in the upper left hand corner of the page.
+Daily Work: Daily work consists of any work students do for this course that is not a final draft of a discussion board post, grammar quiz, or a final draft of an essay.
+All daily work must be created with an approved word processing software (see pg.
+2) should be typed in 12 pt.
+Times New Roman black font, double-spaced, have 1-inch margins on all sides, and include the student's name, course number, and date in the upper left-hand corner of the page.
 Daily work will count as 15% of the course grade.

-Essays: In addition to daily work, students will complete three major essay assignments and a final essay.
+Essays: In addition to daily work, students will complete three major essay assignments and a final reflection essay.
 Again, all written assignments must be typed and conform to the MLA format (12 pt.
 Times New Roman black font, 1-inch margins, double spaced).

-Grammar Quiz: The grammar unit contains one grammar quiz that tests your understanding of the assigned readings and concepts covered in that unit.
+Grammar Quiz: The grammar unit contains one grammar quiz that assesses your understanding of the assigned readings and concepts covered in that unit.
 It is worth 10% of your course grade.